xcarnd/CarND-Advanced-Lane-Lines/writeup_report.md

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Here're examples before applying distortion correction and that of applied:
+![Before correction image][original_image2]
 ![Undistorted image][undistorted_image2]

-####2.
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image.
 Thresholding steps can be found at lines 292 - 324 in `processing.py`.
 To summarize briefly, gaussian blur filter will be applied to the image first to reduce nosies.
 After that, thresholds the v value in HSV color space and s value in HSL color space to a specific range.
 Meanwhile, Sobel operator in x direction is applied on the v channel.
 Finally, combine all of these thresholds to get the final binary image.